solo-io/gloo/docs/content/guides/dev_portal/_index.md

 (you can download it [here]({{% versioned_link_path fromRoot="/guides/dev_portal/specs/petstore.json" %}})).

 #### Create an API
-Let's go back to the Gloo Enterprise UI, and navigate to the "APIs" section of the developer portal screen.
+Let's go back to the Gloo Edge Enterprise UI, and navigate to the "APIs" section of the Gloo Portal screen.
 Click on the "Create an API" button to display the API creation wizard.

 1. The first step requires you to upload an OpenAPI document that represent your API.
 You can either provide a URL or